 Section 1.2 Calibration / Validation Data Sources

 Numerous sources were used to both calibrate and validate the regional model.
-The sources include data readibly available through online webpages, data provided by other agencies, and data that ARC and other regional planning partners collected.
+The sources include data readily available through online webpages, data provided by other agencies, and data that ARC and other regional planning partners collected.
 These include the following:

 Household Travel Survey